Fix: npm WARN deprecated inflight, glob, rimraf, and Other Package Warnings

 npm audit fixFor breaking changes that audit fix won’t apply automatically:

 npm audit fix --forceWarning: --force may upgrade packages to new major versions with breaking changes.
 Review the output before running it.
+If npm audit shows vulnerabilities in transitive dependencies you cannot fix, read managing npm audit vulnerabilities.

-Fix 6: Suppress Warnings (When Appropriate)
+Fix 6: Suppress Warnings in CI

-- run: npm ci --loglevel=errorIn .npmrc:
+run: npm ci --loglevel=errorIn .npmrc (applies everywhere):

 Fix 7: Automate Dependency Updates

-Dependabot (GitHub):
+Dependabot (GitHub): create .github/dependabot.yml:

 version: 2